-Earn reward points for every dollar you spend to redeem for travel, gift cards and more with the Macquarie Bank Credit Card Rewards program.
+Earn reward points for every dollar you spend and redeem them for gift cards or cashback.

 Earning Macquarie Rewards points